 There are issues involving Mexico’s long-term auction format, the falling costs of renewable energy, and project execution.
 Mexico has particularly long renewable energy contracts, which can last 15 to 20 years.
 Crucially, more than 90% of Mexico’s renewable auctions were for solar or wind power.
 IRENA statistics show that solar energy auction prices fell over 74% between 2010 and 2018, while wind prices fell by more than 30%.
 Given the size of these declines, it should not be so surprising that Mexico’s long-term auctions produced low bids.

 However, projecting long-term prices in an era of rapid technological progress is particularly challenging.
-At Mexico Energy Partners, we help clients assess future auction outcomes and generation capacity coming on-line.
+At Mexico Energy Partners, we help clients assess future auction outcomes and generation capacity coming online.
 We also provide project management and vendor selection for developers.

 Project-Based Centralized Solutions

 Political changes are also coming to Mexico, and more project-based centralized solutions may be the way forward.
-One proposed solution to project execution issues in renewable energy auctions is to give governments more control of certain aspects of projects.
+One proposed solution to project execution issues in renewable energy auctions is to give governments more control over certain aspects of projects.
 For example, the government might specify where to build a power generation facility.

 This is not necessarily heavy-handed, and it could help companies to complete projects.
 When the government determines the location in advance, energy firms do not have to deal with the type of local opposition that delayed gas pipelines.
-Better specified projects also limit government payments for incomplete work and associated political controversies.
+Better-specified projects also limit government payments for incomplete work and associated political controversies.

 Ensuring Timely Completion

 In Mexico’s current political climate, it is more important than ever to take every step possible to complete renewable energy projects on time.
 Stronger compliance rules generally help firms to know what governments expect and deliver it on time.
-Germany’s strict compliance rules show that approach improves project execution but also raises prices.
+Germany’s strict compliance rules show that the approach improves project execution but also raises prices.
 India’s attempts to negotiate lower prices with winners after auctions may be responsible for low completion rates.

 Finally, there is the risk that completed projects will not produce as much energy as anticipated.
 Successful renewable energy project execution depends on maintaining a delicate balance between competing objectives.
 Balance is difficult to obtain in actual practice, but it can be achieved with the practical experience of Mexico Energy Partners.